chenxing1999/shaver/README.md

 # Quick start

-See notebooks xxx for running with sample dataset and sample model
+See [this notbook](notebooks/main.ipynb) for running with sample dataset and sample model.

 To run with full dataset, please get the full checkpoints and datasets split from github.com/chenxing1999/recsys-benchmarks.
 You can also contact us after this paper is accepted (The dataset size and checkpoint size is too large to share anonymously).